Major Requirements

 Electives

-Students must take a minimum of 12 credits, and 8 credits must be from 300-400 level content courses in psychology (or LING 396, or HPHY 333).
-Elective courses must be taken graded (must receive a C- or higher) or P/N and must be passed.
+Students must take a minimum of 12 credits, with at least 8 credits from 300-400 level content courses in Psychology (or LING 416, or HPHY 333).
+Elective courses must receive a P (if taken P/NP) or a C- and above (if graded).

 Transfer Students